Before we get started, please note that this blog reflects my personal experience and may not reflect the current world situation – pandemic.

 Language schools abound in Canada, especially in cities such as Toronto and Vancouver.
 This means there is constant demand for qualified ESL teachers.

 Language schools abound in Canada, especially in cities such as Toronto and Vancouver.
 This means there is constant demand for qualified ESL teachers, which is a quite positive prospect if you are considering a move to the “True North”.

 Not every school works the same; however, these are the important aspects to keep in mind:

-- The students – international students have different reasons for coming to Canada to study English: some wish to start college or university, some need to brush up their skills, others want to experience live abroad and so forth.
+- The students – international students have different reasons for coming to Canada to study English: some wish to start college or university, some need to brush up their skills, others want to experience life abroad and so forth.
 Your students may be young adults or even much more mature.
-At times, they may even share the same classroom, the same groups.
+At times, younger and older learners may even share the same classroom, the same groups.

 - The nationality mix – variety is the spice of life and it is particularly true in the international language school setting.
 Some schools receive student from as many as 80 different countries around the world.

 - Cultural diversity – sometimes cultural beliefs clash and teachers need to manage a lot more than the pace and flow of a class.
 Being culturally sensitive is paramount to the successful ESL teacher.